vladmalik/sendtoftp/README.md

 Problem: You have a PDF file on your desktop.
 You want to continue reading it on your Android device.

 sendtoftp.bat allows you to upload any file to your FTP server via Right-click > Send to > FTP.
-Once the file is uploaded (alas, no progress indicator), file will open automatically in the browser.
+Once the file is uploaded (alas, no progress indicator), file will open automatically in your desktop browser.

-Once you're in the browser, you can use the "Chrome to Android" or "Fox to Android" extension to open the file on your Android device.
+From there, you can use the "Chrome to Android" or "Fox to Android" extension to send the file to your Android device.
 If the file is a PDF, it will automatically open in the Acrobat Reader app on the phone.

 Entire process is 4 clicks, from desktop to open on device.